jeffreyyoo/SICER-2/README.md

 Lastly, if you would like to directly pass BAM files as input files for SICER, you need to have *bedtools* installed.
 Please refer to this [link](http://bedtools.readthedocs.io/en/latest/) for more details on installing bedtools.
 This is not required if you will intend to only pass BED files as input files.

 ### Installation
 To install SICER through PyPI, simply open the terminal and type `pip install SICER` (or pip3 if python2.7 is your default python).
-To update SICER, you can type in `pip install -U SICER`
+To update SICER, you can type in `pip install SICER --upgrade`

 ## Using SICER
 The termianl command to run SICER is `sicer`.